CORONAVIRUS: My clinic status

 The QH directive was not only totally ridiculous but smacked of strong double standards.

-It was also despite Prime Minister Scott Morrison announcing only three days earlier that “health-related massage” could remain open, with all the necessary health and hygiene precautions, as an “essential” service.
+It was also despite Prime Minister Scott Morrison announcing only three days earlier that, following the best available health advice, “health-related massage” could remain open, with all the necessary health and hygiene precautions, as an “essential” service.

 There is clearly a need for professional therapeutic massage.
 Tens of thousands of Australians choose, prefer and rely on it.